rackerlabs/rackspace-how-to/content/skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business.md

 ### Set up your audio device

 You must set up your audio device and test your audio device before using Skype for Business to make or join an audio call.
-Compatible audio devices can be a microphone and speakers, or you can use a headset or earphones.
+You can use compatible audio devices such as a microphone and speakers, or you can use a headset or earphones.

 1. In the lower-left corner of the Skype for Business main window, click the **Select Your Primary Device** icon, and select **Audio